 There’s no doubt about it — we’re all getting heavier.
 CBS News reports the average American is 15 pounds heavier now than they were in the ’80s and ’90s.
 What’s to blame?
 Our diets.
-Check out these foods that make you gain weight fast.
-(Use one popular salad staple with moderation on page 9.)
+You’ll gain weight fast if you eat the following foods.
+One popular salad staple in particular will make you gain weight like crazy (on page 9).

 3. Dried fruit

 Numbers don’t lie: Three dates or 2 tablespoons of cranberries equal about 100 calories.